 I promise nothing a little DEET won’t take care of.
 On the other hand, if you aren’t equipped with insect repellent, the mosquitoes are ruthless.

 The official state reptile of Florida is the American Alligator, maybe because there are over a million alligators in Florida.
 We have a saying in Florida, “if there is a body of water, there is an alligator.”
-They can live in fresh or brackish water, meaning they will make their home in rivers, lakes, canals, creeks, golf course ponds, and yes, sometimes they sneak into swimming pools.
+They can live in fresh or brackish water, meaning they will make their home in rivers, lakes, canals, creeks, and golf course ponds, and yes, sometimes they sneak into swimming pools.

 See, there’s much more to Florida than Mickey Mouse, the beaches, and retirees.